Adversarial Agents

 Run a sandboxed session

-The system creates a live two-agent conversation: your real deployed agent versus the mock attacker.
+The system creates a live two-agent conversation: your real agent versus the mock attacker.
 Both converse in real time with no impact on real customers or live data.

 Evaluate against northstars